 It's absolutely necessary to be patient with your partner when they're having an anxiety attack, and to understand that doing or being around certain things — whatever triggers their anxiety — can be difficult for them.
-The problem comes in when you're trying to be helpful, and end up shielding your partner from the source of their anxiety instead of making them face their fear, says Patricia Thornton, PhD, a psychologist who specializes in anxiety disorders and a member of the Anxiety and Depression Association of America.
+The problem comes in when you're trying to be helpful, and end up shielding your partner from the source of their anxiety instead of making them face their fear, says Patricia Thornton, PhD, a psychologist who specialises in anxiety disorders and a member of the Anxiety and Depression Association of America.

 Being too nice and helpful doesn't actually help your partner get better, she says.
 In order to truly support them, you need to make them confront their anxiety.